zhaohuanqdcn/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.
+* Sometimes, Scheduler has a reference to UI to force an update to the UI based on current time.
+This is helpful for changing the location of the green bar and popup reminders.

 ### Logic component